rotundasoftware/backbone.subviews/README.md

 			var options = {};

 			// Do any logic required to create initialization options,
-			// then instantiate and return new subview object. return new MySubviewClass( options );
+			// then instantiate and return the new subview object. return new MySubviewClass( options );
 		}
 	},